cmcmorse/cmcmorse/README.md

 - 👋 Hi, I’m Colleen
 - 👀 I’m interested in outdoor adventures and eating delicious food!
-- 🌱 I’m currently learning data science at Georgia Tech through their Masters of Analytics program.
+- 🌱 I’m currently learning data analytics at Georgia Tech through their Masters of Analytics program.
-- 💞️ I’m looking to collaborate on progressing my learning as I transition from physical therapist to data scientist.
+- 💞️ I’m looking to collaborate on progressing my learning as I transition from physical therapist to data analyst.
 - 📫 You can reach me by email at: cmorse114@gmail.com.

 <!---